owenyeo/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TimetaBRO home folder.

 **Q**: Is TimetaBRO compatible with Mac and Linux operating systems, or is it Windows-specific?<br>
-**A**: TimetaBRO is compatible with multiple operating systems, including Windows, Mac, and Linux.
+**A**: TimetaBRO is compatible with multiple operating systems, including Windows, Mac, and Linux!
 It runs on systems that support Java 11, so you can use it on your preferred platform.

 **Q:** Can I import my friend's schedule from a different calendar application into TimetaBRO?<br>
-**A:** Currently, TimetaBRO does not offer a direct import feature for schedules from other calendar applications.
+**A:** Nope!
+TimetaBRO does not offer a direct import feature for schedules from other calendar applications.
 You'll need to manually add your friends' schedules to TimetaBRO using the add command.
+Tedious, but we're on it!

 **Q:** Is there a way to set recurring events for specific dates or weekdays, like every Tuesday, without manually adding them one by one?<br>
-**A:** Yes, you can add recurring events for specific weekdays in TimetaBRO using the addschedule command.
+**A:** Yes!
+You can add recurring events for specific weekdays in TimetaBRO using the addschedule command.
 This feature allows you to set events for particular days of the week, making it easier to input recurring events.

 **Q:** What happens if I accidentally delete a friend or event in TimetaBRO?
 Is there a way to recover deleted data?<br>
-**A:** Unfortunately, TimetaBRO does not have a built-in data recovery feature.
+**A:** Sorry!
+TimetaBRO does not have a built-in data recovery feature.
 When you delete a friend or event, the data is permanently removed from the application.
-It's essential to double-check your actions to avoid accidental deletions.
+Do double check before deleting something, or clearing your app!
 **Q:** How can I customize the reminder settings for events added to TimetaBRO?<br>
 **A:** You can customize the reminder settings for events when adding them using the addevent command.
 The r/y or r/n option allows you to enable or disable reminders for specific events.

 **Q:** Is there a way to share my TimetaBRO schedule with others or export it to a different format, such as a calendar file?<br>
-**A:** TimetaBRO currently does not support sharing schedules with others or exporting them to external formats.
+**A:** Nope!
+TimetaBRO currently does not support sharing schedules with others or exporting them to external formats.
 It primarily functions as a personal scheduling tool.

 **Q:** Can I remove a specific event or schedule from my timetable or my friends' timetable? <br>
-**A:** Currently, there is no way to select a specific event or schedule to remove.
-However,you may set slightly different names for events with the same name, such as 'Meetup with Jason (1)' and 'Meetup with Jason (2)' so that you can select a the specific event to delete later.
+**A:** Not yet!
+However, for now, you may set slightly different names for events with the same name, such as 'Meetup with Jason (1)' and 'Meetup with Jason (2)' so that you can select a the specific event to delete later.

 **Q:** If I have two events that overlap, can I add both of them to the calendar? <br>
-**A:** As TimetaBRO was designed to be a timetable management app, we would not be allowing overlapping events to be added into the timetable.
+**A:** Nope!
+As TimetaBRO was designed to be a timetable management app, we would not be allowing overlapping events to be added into the timetable.
+You don't wanna double book your own time!

 --------------------------------------------------------------------------------------------------------------------